Other Federal Jurisdiction

 The eight subject-matter NPAs do not exhaust the jurisdiction of the Federal Court of Australia.
 They are the main bodies of work of the Court.
 Many other matters may, however, be brought in the Court that do not conveniently fit into these NPAs.

 This NPA is designed to encompass cases that do not readily fit into any of the other existing NPAs.
-For instance, cases may arise under a law of the parliament (s 39B(1A)(c)) of the Judiciary Act 1903 (Cth) or otherwise in federal jurisdiction that is conferred on the Court such as cases that are in substance negligence claims for damages (such as under legislation governing civil aviation), or defamation, or cases involving the Court acting as a Court of disputed returns.
+For instance, cases may arise under a law of the parliament (s 39B(1A)(c)) of the Judiciary Act 1903 (Cth) or otherwise in federal jurisdiction that is conferred on the Court such as cases that are in substance negligence claims for damages (such as under legislation governing civil aviation), or defamation, or referrals from the High Court of Australia, in its capacity as the Court of Disputed Returns, pursuant to s 329 of the Commonwealth Electoral Act 1918.
 This list is not by any means exhaustive.
 If the Court has jurisdiction but the matter does not fall within one of the eight NPAs, the matter will be managed within this NPA.

 Allocation of matters in this NPA